-- 28. We strongly supported The Animal Welfare (Breeding of Dogs) (Wales) Regulations 2014, and the requirement for anyone breeding three or more litters to be licensed.
+- 34. We strongly supported The Animal Welfare (Breeding of Dogs) (Wales) Regulations 2014, and the requirement for anyone breeding three or more litters to be licensed.
 However, we are aware that it is currently difficult to identify all those who require licencing and would therefore recommend that anyone breeding from a dog should be required to register with their local authority (with the data treated in line with the Data Protection Act 2018).
 Registered breeders would be assigned a registration number, which would then be required to be displayed in any advertisement for sale of puppies including on the internet.
 Management of a registration system could be online based in effect, on line registration and fee payment with auto-generation of a registration number.
-Enforcement could be by randomised spot checks.
-Adequate resources and enforcement powers would be needed to support the system, in particular during the initial stages. - 29.
+Enforcement could be by randomised spot checks and the investigation of sellers following complaints or suspiciously high numbers of sales.
+Adequate resources and enforcement powers would be needed to support the system, in particular during the initial stages. - 35.
 This would mean that the local authority had a list of contact details for all dog breeders in their area, aiding enforcement authorities in identifying third party sellers and ensuring that dog breeders were aware of the legal requirements.
-There should be a publicly available national list of dog breeders, to provide intelligence for enforcers and allow the public to check the list.
+There should be a publicly available national and UK list of dog breeders, to provide intelligence for enforcers and allow the public to check the list.
 Then should the threshold of three or more litters per year be met, this would trigger a dog breeding licensing inspection.
 If there were other concerns or complaints in the meantime, then a visit could be carried out under the Animal Welfare Act 2006 or other relevant legislation.
-A requirement to register could also aid HMRC in tackling tax evasion7.
+A requirement to register could also aid HMRC in tackling tax evasion10.